linode/developers/hugo/content/email/postfix/troubleshooting-problems-with-postfix-dovecot-and-mysql.md

         smtpd_recipient_restrictions = permit_sasl_authenticated, permit_mynetworks, reject_unauth_destination
         ~~~

-    {:.note}
-    >
+    {{< note >}}

-    > The `smtpd_recipient_restrictions` line lists the criteria Postfix uses to decide which emails it can relay. `permit_sasl_authenticated` allows authenticated users to send mail.
+The `smtpd_recipient_restrictions` line lists the criteria Postfix uses to decide which emails it can relay. `permit_sasl_authenticated` allows authenticated users to send mail.
 It should be listed first.
 Next we have `permit_mynetworks`, which allows users who are already logged into the server to send mail.
 Finally, `reject_unauth_destination` prevents your server from delivering mail for domains for which it is not configured. **Never remove this last setting!** Basically, this means that authenticated users and local users are always allowed to send mail anywhere.
 Non-authenticated and non-local users are allowed to send mail only to domains for which this server is responsible.
 These restrictions prevent your server from being used as an open relay that can send spam from anyone to anywhere.

+{{< /note >}}

 2. You'll also want to force outgoing authentication to be encrypted.
 Still in `/etc/postfix/main.cf`, set the following lines: